Get a head start on your Binghamton University education!

 The Academic success program (ASP) gives international students a head start transitioning to American college life.
 The ASP is a requirement for admission to Binghamton University for a select group of international students.
 Students apply for Binghamton University admission as usual and are then chosen by the Admissions Committee to attend the ASP.

 This five-week program held during the summer before freshman year is designed to help you further develop your English language proficiency while earning up to six (6) credits toward your degree.
 In addition, you will learn where to get academic support, become familiar with the campus and local culture through a few day trips, and connect with fellow students and faculty.
-The cost of the program is approximately $7,200 (as of January 2013).

 Important: The Academic Success Program is not an Intensive English